godofbooks/diceroller-discord/README.md

 https://discordpy.readthedocs.io/en/latest/index.html

 ## Please Note:
 Commands begin with '$' as the default.
 This can be changed to any character you would like.

+It is important to also download the drb.env file available.
+This prevents you from having to put your bot's token (which is dangerous if it gets into the wrong hands!) in your code directly.